HobnobMancer/cazy_webscraper/docs/uniprot.rst

 ``--delete_old_ec`` - Boolean, delete EC number - Protein relationships that are no longer listed in UniProt, i.e. an EC number annotation is no longer included in UniProt but is in the local database.
 If set to TRUE these relationships will be DELETED from the database.

+``--delete_old_pdbs`` - Boolean, delete PDB accessions - Protein relationships that are no longer listed in UniProt, i.e. an PDB accessions that are no longer included in UniProt but is in the local database.
+If set to TRUE these relationships will be DELETED from the database.

 ``--ec``, ``-e`` - Enable retrieval of EC number annotations from UniProt.
 Default, EC number annotations are **not** retrieved.

 ``--ec_filter`` - List of EC numbers to limit the retrieval of protein data for proteins annotated with at least one of the given EC numbers **in the local CAZyme database**.